 - Normal – The standard FOV value, ideal for most devices, finding a balance between good gameplay and ideal FPS.

 - Quake Pro – As the name suggests, this setting makes the player’s vision look like a professional camera’s panoramic view.
 Personally, I feel it negatively affects gameplay to an extent, disrupting immersion.
 In addition, it’s a demanding FOV, which may cause lag or crashes.

 Of course, there are different number values while sliding the FOV parameter, and by visually adjusting it, you’ll be able to find what suits you best.
 In numerical values, the FOV setting can go from 30 to 110.

 An exciting detail about any changes in this parameter is that they won’t need you to restart the game to set the changes.

-Simply go to the menu, select “Game Settings,” pick “video,” and you’ll spot the POV slider on your screen.
+Simply go to the menu, select “Game Settings,” pick “Video,” and you’ll spot the FOV slider on your screen.
 To move it, simply browse to it with a controller or touch it if you’re on a touchscreen device.

 In a 16:9 aspect ratio, some say that the best FOV value to set is 63.
 However, this can appear too “zoomed in” on a 4:3 aspect ratio system.

 You can also experiment with the slider until you find what looks best for you and your screen.
 How much you see should be based on your comfort.